Treaty of Wuchale: Articles

-Article 1 focuses on establishing a peaceful relationship between the two countries.
-It states that there shall be a peace between the Emperor of Ethiopia and the King of Italy as well as their successors and their peoples.
-Article 2 deals with forming a diplomatic relationship between the two countries.
-It mentions that Ethiopia and Italy shall appoint agents in the other country's consular office.
+Article 1 of the treaty states that there will be peace between the Emperor of Ethiopia and the King of Italy and between their successors.

+Article 2 states that each country may each appoint "consuls, agents, and consular officers" in the other, protected under standard European customs.

 Article 3 created permanent boundary lines between regions of Eritrea that were under Italy's control and regions of Ethiopia.
 It stated which regions were under the control of which empire and marked the territory limit of each empire.
+The highland areas to be the boundary between Ethiopia and Italy.
+From Rafali, Haliy and Segheneiti will be under Italy.
+In the Bogos front, Adi Nefas, Adi wans will be under Italy.
+These villages horizontally delimitate the boundary.

 Articles 4, 5, and 6 focused on specific regions located in the Italian regional zone; the monastery of Debra Bizen and Massawa, Eritrea.
 Article 4 stated that the monastery of Debra Bizen shall remain under the control of the Ethiopian government but could not be used for military purposes.
 Article 5 stated that Ethiopia had to pay an eight percent port duty to import or export goods through Massawa.
 Article 6 stated that the Emperor of Ethiopia could transport the army from and through Massawa free of charge.

 Article 7 declared that travel and trade exchanges between the two countries were allowed.